TheFenixfx/Curriculum/README.md

-MY CV and quick Blog
+My CV and quick Blog
 Based on Panel CV, made with Jekyll